Orlando Medical Malpractice Attorneys

 If you or a loved one needs medical care, treatment or surgery, you rely on doctors, nurses and medical providers to listen to your physical complaints, treat you appropriately and timely diagnose your condition.
 You put your trust in these medical professionals, expecting that they have the education, training and experience necessary to meet the standard of care.
 Unfortunately, medical malpractice in Orlando is all too common and has recently become the third-leading cause of death in the United States.

-At the Fernandez Firm, our Orlando medical malpractice attorneys have decades of experience prosecuting negligent medical professionals and won over $90 Million in jury verdicts and negotiated settlements on behalf of wrongfully injured clients.
+At the Fernandez Firm Accident Injury Attorneys, our Orlando medical malpractice attorneys have decades of experience prosecuting negligent medical professionals and won over $90 Million in jury verdicts and negotiated settlements on behalf of wrongfully injured clients.
 If a negligent health care provider has caused or contributed to the injury or death of someone you love, our law firm may be able to help.
 Please contact our medical malpractice attorneys, as quickly as possible, to allow them sufficient time to investigate your personal injury claim and protect your rights.
 In Florida, your time to act is limited.

 Please contact our Orlando medical malpractice today if you have questions about the quality of your medical care at 1-800-222-8163.
 For a quick on-line evaluation, click here for a free malpractice case review.